infiniteopt/InfiniteOpt.jl/docs/src/guide/variable.md

 ## Queries
 `InfiniteOpt` contains a large suite of methods to query information about variables.
-This suite is comprised of extensions to all current `JuMP` query methods and many more that are specific to `InfiniteOpt`.
+This suite comprises extensions to all current `JuMP` query methods and many more that are specific to `InfiniteOpt`.
 A number of the more commonly used ones are explained in this section, but all of the available methods are explained in the [technical manual](@ref var_manual).